 - Viewed from the side, a rabbit should have a good body size with a graceful, upward curve toward the chest and shoulders.
 Your rabbit should not have a straight line from the bottom of the belly to the bottom of the chest due to excess fat.

-- Once your rabbit is in ideal condition, continue to monitor its weight and body shape.
+Once your rabbit is in ideal condition, you should continue to monitor it's weight and body shape.
 If you think weight is creeping back on, take steps to ensure your pet is getting enough exercise and you or anyone else in your family is not over feeding.